-Roles may also be available in areas of widening participation and lifelong learning including:
+Jobs may also be available in areas of widening participation and lifelong learning, such as:

-- the creation of more flexible educational provision, such as family learning programmes;
+- flexible educational provision - such as family learning programmes

-- programmes to encourage participation in vocational training and life skills development;
+- programmes designed to encourage participation in vocational training and life skills development

-- work with a specific client group or within a particular educational specialist area, for example, in a partnership where a local college or local authority department, such as social work, community services and housing, work together.
+- particular educational specialist areas - for example, partnerships between local colleges and local authority departments, such as social work, community services and housing.

-At grassroots level, you may work alongside community organisations such as residents' associations, ethnic minority organisations or faith groups, and there are many opportunities to gain voluntary experience prior to employment.
+At grassroots level, you may work alongside community organisations such as residents' associations, ethnic minority organisations or faith groups.
+There are many opportunities to gain voluntary experience prior to employment.